olegesan/wedding-website/wedding/README.md

 #TODO:
-[]fix rsvp form for mobile
+- fix rsvp form for mobile
-- fix title for mobile (my iphone has one name on top of another and close together) Thisnis what it looks like
+- git fix title for mobile (my iphone has one name on top of another and close together) Thisnis what it looks like

 - put accomodations, reception, ceremony on one page.